Disappearance of Kristal Reisinger: Disappearance

 The Saguache County Sheriff’s Office was notified of Reisinger's prolonged absence by her landlord, Ara McDonald, on July 13, 2016.
 Once inside the apartment, investigators found Reisinger's cell phone and medication.
 Numerous Crestone residents claim to have seen her at the Full Moon Drum Circle gathering the night of July 18, 2016.
 McDonald and multiple sources claim the last person to have called Reisinger is a local man with a criminal history involving drugging and assaulting victims.

-A $20,000 reward has been issued for any information leading to the arrest and conviction of those responsible for her disappearance.
+A $20,000 reward has been offered for any information leading to the arrest and conviction of those responsible for her disappearance.

-The case has been the focus of an episode of The Missing on ID Discovery.
+The case was the focus of an episode of The Missing on ID Discovery.

+In 2022, it was reported that pieces of human bones had been found near a campground outside of Crestone.
+Authorities said early in the investigation that they were not thought to belong to Reisinger.
+They subsequently confirmed that they were the cremains of a decedent which had been spread by his family.

+On August 7, 2025, the Colorado Bureau of Investigations gave their first public update on the case in several years.
+The agency announced that, the day before, four cadaver dogs were used to search a specific location in Crestone "believed to be connected to the case."
+The results of the search were not announced but the call for tips from the public was renewed.